Facebook Delivery Insights is a new tool that allows advertisers additional perspectives into the performance of their ads.

 You can bet that I will tend to have higher Auction Overlap than most advertisers.
 There are three primary reasons why:

-1) I focus on Website Custom Audiences, which tend to be smaller than interests and Lookalike Audiences;
+1) I focus on A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience., which tend to be smaller than interests and Lookalike Audiences;

 2) I use higher budgets than the average advertiser; and